GLOBAL MARKETS-Shares, oil steady in Europe after China sends Asia sprawling

 The pain in stocks and worries over China even outweighed the positive impact of December's upbeat U.S. payrolls report and burnished the appeal of higher-rated government bonds.

-The gains fizzled on Monday with U.S. 10-year Treasury futures off a couple of ticks, though Fed fund futures <0#FF:> were again pricing in a slightly shallower upward path for official interest rates.
+The gains continued on Monday with U.S. 10-year Treasury futures up 3 ticks, while Fed fund futures <0#FF:> were pricing in a slightly shallower upward path for rates.

-European bonds also saw some minor selling.
-There was additional pressure on Spain after Catalonia's parliament swore in the fiery Carles Puigdemonta as its new separatist leader.

 In currency markets, the main early news was the yen which is often favoured in times of stress as Japan remains the world's largest creditor nation.